enkomio/ProgramUpdater/README.md

 	[INFO] 2019-08-09 13:47:40 - Public key: RUNTNkIAAAABtk8oMxMbWwWeBVKGckyVK4C9oOdyKSy6/WNG/6763CUEZk+mCf2zgGBViDpPu2N/Crh99rDK2WGsE2b9nYqaq7AA7caRHqcPLXns+aPqjk1teFI9c9+QnU78WOrd2UMKF3CuD2xccvjKATon+3GHBWeJtqZNvXSu8blWmFENmkIMS60BXl2pXb7fPuTXRaSyj6Dtb/IY4CY2rftroIJx1B3g28UHs0cVXWK+pi/DOkWJMb4EspodK9caIjwLxwf1HF3LnVc=
 	[INFO] 2019-08-09 13:47:41 - Private key from file 'clean-private-key.txt' imported.
 Be sure to set the public key accordingly.

-This command will read and saved the private key in an encrypted form with the new parameters of the new server.
-You have also to copy to the server the public key.
+This command will read and save the private key in an encrypted form with the new parameters of the new server.
+You have also to copy the public key to the server.